RougeGod/I-LaSer/README.md

 #### `handle_ipp`

 `handle_ipp` is the method that handles language construction for input-preserving properties.
-If the calcultion is too large for the server to handle, it fails and alerts the user t generate the necessary python code to run it.
+If the calculation is too large for the server to handle, it fails and generates the necessary Python 3 code for the user to run

 #### `handle_satisfaction_maximality`